ramrom/rams_dot_files/cheatsheets/linux_cheatsheet.md

 - swap partition - using a filesystem generally on a HD as storage for data on RAM, usually when RAM is full
 - ramdisk - area of RAM acting as a virtual filesystem, `tmpfs` and `ramfs` are the two main types
 - cron: great site for deciphering a cron schedule: https://crontab.guru/
-- procfs - special filesystem, an API, kernel exposes process and system info, in the `/proc` dir
-    - most unix-like OSes support it, notably OSX doesn't
 - cgroups - linux kernel feature (version 2.6.24+), limits/isolates resource usage(cpu/memory/disk/network) for set of processes
 - namespaces - linux kernel feature, isolates sets of processes and resources
-- `io_uring`, syscalls for async IO, interface added in 5.1, addresses deficiencies of Linux AIO
 - shared/dynamic libs in linux: https://developer.ibm.com/technologies/linux/tutorials/l-dynamic-libraries/
 - ELF - file format for binary files, used for ABI for c programs to find functions to call
     - ELF ABI specifies table of functions/symbol-table that external programs can call